discentem/blog-content/content/posts/glazier.md

 - **Solution**: Add some Glazier config to automatically log in after the host os is installed and do stuff.
 See https://github.com/google/glazier/blob/master/docs/setup/README.md#images--sysprep for more information.

 #### We could write some new Glazier actions in go or re-imagine the entire tool
 - **Problem**: Setting up Python in WinPE is a giant pain.
 If it were a single go binary, setup work be easier.
 It seems like the folks at Google [have the same idea](https://github.com/google/glazier/tree/master/go).
-But none of the Glazier actions currently use this code (as far as I can tell).
+But none of the Glazier actions currently use this code (yet).

 - **Possible Solutions**:
    - Write some Glazier actions that call the above go code